cjohnson74/Scales.nvim/README.md

 ### Commands
 You can use these commands in Neovim's command mode (press `:` to enter command mode):

-- `:ScalesGenerate [pattern]` - Create a new practice file
+- `:ScalesGenerate [pattern]` - Start a new practice session
 - `:ScalesOpen` - Open your most recent practice
-- `:ScalesList` - Show all available patterns
+- `:ScalesList` - Browse available patterns
-- `:ScalesStats` - View your practice statistics
+- `:ScalesStats` - Check your practice progress
-- `:ScalesValidate` - Check your implementation
+- `:ScalesValidate` - Test your implementation
 - `:ScalesPeek` - Look at the solution
-- `:ScalesNext` - Start next practice
+- `:ScalesNext` - Move to next practice
-- `:ScalesReload` - Reload templates
+- `:ScalesReload` - Refresh templates
 - `:ScalesSetup` - Re-run plugin setup

 ### Quick Start Guide